Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Garlic powder and Pistachio
+Differences between garlic powder and pistachios

-• Pistachio's daily need coverage for Copper is 85% higher.
+• Pistachios' daily need coverage for copper is 85% higher.

-• Garlic powder has less Saturated Fat.
+• Garlic powder has less saturated fat.

 The food types used in this comparison are Spices, garlic powder and Nuts, pistachio nuts, raw.